Jennie Stuart Health Visitation Guidelines

 Visitors must provide their name, phone number, and patient they are visiting.
 Upon arrival, visitors will be screened for fever, COVID-19 symptoms, and will be asked if they have been in contact with a lab-confirmed COVID-19 patient within the last 14 days.
 Symptoms of COVID-19 include: fever, cough, shortness of breath, chills, muscle pain, headache, sore throat, or new loss of taste or smell.

-Visitors will be provided a surgical mask upon screening and will be required to wear a mask or face-covering while in the healthcare facility.
+Visitors will be provided a surgical mask upon screening and will be required to wear a mask or face-covering at all times while in the healthcare facility.
 Visitors may choose to wear their own cloth face-covering.

 We ask that visitors remain in the patient room at all times during their visit.
 Waiting rooms are for patient use only.